-To find the depreciation rate for any asset and calculate the depreciation claim go to ird.govt.nz/depreciation Or use our booklet General depreciation rates - IR265 available at ird.govt.nz or through our 0800 self-service on 0800 257 773.
+To find the depreciation rate for any asset and calculate the depreciation claim go to ird.govt.nz/depreciation or use our booklet General depreciation rates - IR265 available at ird.govt.nz/forms-guides or through our 0800 self-service on 0800 257 773.

 You can calculate depreciation either by the diminishing value or the straight line method.
-You don't have to use the same method for all your assets, but you must use the chosen method for the full income year.
+You do not have to use the same method for all your assets, but you must use the chosen method for the full income year.